Communist Party of Nepal (Unified Marxist–Leninist): Left alliance and dissolution (2017–2021)

 In the 2017 local elections, 14,099 councilors, including 294 municipal mayors and rural chairs, were elected from the party to local governments.
 Candidates for the party were elected as mayors in major cities, including the two largest cities Kathmandu and Pokhara Lekhnath.
 The party announced an alliance with the CPN (Maoist Centre) before the 2017 legislative and provincial elections.
 The party won 121 seats, becoming the largest party in the House of Representatives, and became the largest party in six of Nepal's seven provinces.
 After the election, the party maintained its alliance with the CPN (Maoist Centre) and formed coalition governments in the centre and six of the seven provinces.
 The CPN (UML) led governments in Province 1, Province 3, Province 4 and Province 5.
-In accordance with the agreement Sher Dhan Rai, Dormani Paudel, Prithivi Subba Gurung and Shankar Pokharel were appointed as chief ministers of their respective provinces.
+In accordance with the agreement Sher Dhan Rai, Dormani Poudel, Prithvi Subba Gurung and Shankar Pokharel were appointed as chief ministers of their respective provinces.

 In the 6 February 2018 National Assembly election, the CPN (UML) won 27 of 56 contested seats and became the largest party in both houses.
 Party chairman Oli was elected the party's parliamentary leader in the House of Representatives and was appointed prime minister on February 15.
 Bidya Devi Bhandari was re-elected president on March 13.
 After eight months of planning, the Unification Coordination Committee met to finalize plans for the merger of Nepal's biggest left-wing parties.
 On 17 May 2018, the party was dissolved and a new party, the Nepal Communist Party was formed from the CPN (UML) and the CPN (Maoist Centre).